borglab/gtsam.org/index.md

 <section class="release-section" id="python" aria-labelledby="python-title">
   <h2 id="python-title">Python notebooks and documentation</h2>
-  <p>The 4.3 documentation includes 328 runnable notebooks, covering introductory factor graphs and the new modules.
+  <p>The 4.3 documentation includes 328 notebooks, including runnable examples and API guides, covering introductory factor graphs and the new modules.
+Some examples require optional dependencies or a custom build.
 Python-interface changes include a PEP 561 type marker and copy-aware APIs.</p>
   <p class="attribution">Porter Zach and the notebook authors expanded the documentation.
 Fan Jiang, <a href="https://github.com/DLuminary">@DLuminary</a>, Varun Agrawal, and other contributors extended the language interfaces.</p>
   <ul class="resource-links">
     <li><a href="https://borglab.github.io/gtsam/examples/">Notebook index</a> · <a href="/docs/">User guides</a> · <a href="/doxygen/">C++ API reference</a></li>